 Over time, I have tried a number of different recipes for beetroot chutney, and this recipe is the result of adapting all of those recipes into the one I consider the best of all.
 Certainly, it seems that every year my family pesters me to make more of it, so it must be good.
 I think this chutney works particularly well at Christmas or Thanksgiving, probably because there is usually so much cold turkey left over, for which beetroot chutney makes a great accompaniment.

-Remember that beetroot chutney (like all chutneys) will last for years once sealed in the sterilised jars.
-I have known jars of chutney that were over 10 years old that were still perfect when opened.
-Just remember to store them in a cool, dark place, like a cellar or concrete outbuilding in a shady location.
+Remember that beetroot chutney (like all chutneys) will last for years once sealed in sterilised jars.
+I have known jars of chutney that were over 10 years old but were still perfect when opened.
+Just remember to store them in a cool, dark place, like a cellar or concrete outbuilding, in a shady location.

 - 6 beetroot, tennis ball sized

 - 680 grams (1.5 pounds) cooking apples

 - 450 grams (1 pound) Demarera or white sugar

 - 1.1 litres (2 UK pints) distilled (clear) or white vinegar